Pet Wellness Exams

 Active Prevention in a Pet Wellness Exam in Staten Island

-- Give your pet its annual vaccinations to prevent serious or deadly diseases
+- Give your pet annual vaccinations to prevent serious or deadly diseases

-- Microchip your pet, no matter how old it is, to make sure it can be found if it’s ever lost or stolen
+- Microchip your pet, no matter how old, to make sure it can be found if it’s ever lost or stolen

 - Spay or neuter puppies and kittens to prevent unwanted litters

 As a caring pet owner, one of the most important things you can do to keep your pet safe is to schedule regular pet wellness examinations.
 If you’re looking for a veterinarian in Staten Island, call our office at 718-448-3680 today.
 We’ll be happy to answer any questions you may have, and to make an appointment that fits in with your busy lifestyle.

 Give one of our two locations a call to learn more: